 HOW LONG WILL I BE ENROLLED?

 Your enrollment will continue until the offender is released from jail or prison.
-It is important that you notify the admitting hospital’s victim notification coordinator if your name, address or telephone number changes while you are enrolled.
+It is important that you notify the admitting hospital's victim notification coordinator if your name, address or telephone number changes while you are enrolled.
 No information about you or your enrollment will be disclosed to the offender or to anyone other than criminal justice officials without your written consent.
-The Department of Human Services’s Victim Notification Program allows victims of personal injury crimes to know of their offender’s transfer, discharge, or elopement from a state mental hospital.
+DHS' Victim Notification Program allows victims of personal injury crimes to know of their offender's transfer, discharge, or elopement from a state mental hospital.
 Below is a list of state mental hospitals, along with a printable version of the enrollment form for your convenience.
-Please fill out the "Victim Information" section and send it to the attention of "Victim Notification Coordinator" at the admitting hospital.
-Again, an enrollment form should be filled out AFTER you have been informed of the offender’s hospitalization.
+Please fill out the "Victim Information" section and send it to the attention of the "Victim Notification Coordinator" at the admitting hospital.
+Again, an enrollment form should be filled out AFTER you have been informed of the offender's hospitalization.

 CLARKS SUMMIT STATE HOSPITAL (CSSH)

 DANVILLE STATE HOSPITAL (DSH)